 make a small monthly donation via Patreon. or

 My daughter loves bath bombs but most of them contain nasty chemicals so I found a recipe for non-toxic homemade bath bombs from brit.co (see photo above).
 If you’re sensitive to citric acid you can use this alternative recipe from Red Ted Art

 This bird kite by Krokotak is simple to make and is completely compostable if you use jute or cotton string.

 Compostable packing peanuts have started to replace Styrofoam versions in recent years.
 These dissolve completely in water and can be put in your brown bin or on your compost heap.
 By wetting the peanuts with a bit of water you can form a bond between two peanuts giving you endless sculpture possibilities.
-Check out this blog post by All for the Boys for more info
+Check out this article by All for the Boys for more info

 This paper craft for movable animals can be made with simple card and if you use a paper straw and paper tape is completely compostable.

 Not having knitting needles doesn’t mean you can’t knit.
 Check out these cool finger-knitted snakes by Red Ted Art.
 If you use cotton or bamboo and paper eyes it’ll be compostable too!

 My kids love puppetry, if yours do too try these sweet Paper Fold Animal Puppets

 Kids love novel things, which can be hard to find in a globalised world where everything feels like it’s been seen and done before, which is why I love this pulled string painting technique.
 It’s not something that I have come across before and even better, all you need is some thread, string or yarn and paint or ink to create stunning results.